Connect with others who understand.

 Written by Suzanne Mooney

-When your back hurts, you might wonder if you strained it while mowing the lawn, need better lumbar support in your car, or are experiencing a new symptom of systemic lupus erythematosus (SLE) — also known as lupus.
+Back pain can be tricky to pinpoint.
+When your back hurts, you might wonder if you strained it while mowing the lawn, if you need better lumbar support in your car, or if you are experiencing a new symptom of systemic lupus erythematosus (SLE) — also known as lupus.

 Back pain can have many potential causes, and getting an accurate diagnosis is essential to treating it.
-In this article, we provide an overview of one potential cause, degenerative disc disease (DDD), and explain how it may be connected to lupus.
-For questions or a diagnosis, schedule an appointment with your health care provider.
+Aside from an injury, one potential cause of back pain in people with lupus is degenerative disc disease (DDD).
+If you’re experiencing back pain with lupus, it’s important to schedule an appointment with your healthcare provider to determine the root cause.

 What Is Degenerative Disc Disease?